 Your first meeting with a potential attorney is more than just a formality—it’s a two-way interview.
 This is your chance to see if the attorney is the right fit for you and your case, and for them to assess the details of your situation.
 Walking in prepared helps you make the most of this time and leave with a clear sense of direction.
 A little prep work can make all the difference in finding a legal partner you trust.
 Think of it as laying the groundwork for a strong, successful relationship.

-Questions to Ask Your Potential Attorney
+What to Ask a Potential Premises Liability Attorney

 Don’t be shy about asking direct questions.
 You are hiring someone for a critical job, and you deserve to feel confident in your choice.
 Start with their experience handling premises liability cases specifically.
 Ask about their success rate with situations similar to yours and what their general approach would be.
 It’s also helpful to ask how they prefer to communicate with clients and how often you can expect updates.
 Do they prefer email, phone calls, or a client portal?
 Knowing this upfront prevents future frustration.
 Understanding their track record and communication style will help you gauge whether their approach aligns with your needs and expectations for the case ahead.